 Directory of Innovation

-H2HC identifies and elevates innovative models that systemically address food and nutrition challenges and advance health equity in communities across the U.S. H2HC is building this directory of innovation to highlight and share this important work.
+H2HC uplifts change-making, upstream food and nutrition work designed to advance health equity in communities across the U.S. H2HC is building this Directory of Innovation to highlight and share important work improving our collective well-being.

 For questions, please contact info@h2hcollaboratory.org.